Thought Leadership & Tools

 The third pillar is ‘Chargeback, Allocation and Showback’, in which chargeback occurs when the requesting department receives an internal bill or ‘cross-charge’ – for the costs that are directly associated with the various services that they consume.
 IT Showback consists of providing IT management, departments, and corporate management with an analysis of the IT costs due to each department, without actually cross-charging those costs.
 Both rely on an effective resource allocation methodology and tools to accurately assign costs to users of IT services.

 When implementing this pillar, it is crucial that the enterprise clarifies its charter and mandate, aligns its objectives with its business goals, and then selects the right approach for the business.
-In turn, the IT organisation must understand all the chargeback options that might apply and help the business units to understand these options.
+In turn, the IT organization must understand all the chargeback options that might apply and help the business units to understand these options.

 When it comes to ‘Benchmarking IT Costs’, it is clear, for starters, that benchmarking is self-explanatory, involving the evaluation of something by comparing it to a standard.
 Benchmarking should be built into a chargeback or showback cost model in order to continually, and passively, evaluate key metrics and their trends over time, in order to generate critical insights.
 Benchmarking thus plays a key role in ensuring IT is spending the correct amount in the right areas.